 The main compartment features a sleeve inside that can divide books and notebooks from all of your other things.
-Sunglasses or a smartphone could fit in the small compartment on top that is lined with a scratch free material.
+Sunglasses or a smartphone could fit in the small compartment on top that is lined with a scratch free durable fabrics.
 The front vertical zippered compartment is pretty shallow, but could fit a map or other flat objects.

 The front compartment can be unzipped and opened all the way up.
 There are separate mesh pockets that can fit a smartphone, pens and pencils, business cards, and any other small things you need to store.
 There is also another zippered pocket inside this compartment.

 Large, stretchy mesh pockets are located on the side of the bag.
 You can fit a large water bottle in each pocket or use them for things that you want to grab easily, such as a smartphone or trekking poles.
-There are compression straps that surround the mesh pockets to lock in whatever you place inside of the pockets.
+There are compression straps that surround the stretch mesh pockets to lock in whatever you place inside of the pockets.

 Osprey is really good at making their bags comfortable and cool to wear.
 A lot of their bags feature a suspended mesh back panel, but I have never seen it on one of their daypacks before.
 I LOVE this feature!

 There is a sturdy mesh panel located where your back would touch the backpack that is raised away from the back of the pack.
 This leaves a gap between your back and the backpack allowing you to be ventilated and not sweaty while on the trek.
 It also creates a trampoline like feature that keeps the bag from bouncing around on your back.